RedisGears/RedisGears/docs/docs/concepts/Sync_Async.md

 });
 ```

 The above code works as expected.
 It first checks the cache and if the cache exists it's returned.
 Otherwise it will perform the calculation and update the cache.
 But the above example is not optimal.
-The callback is a Coroutine, which means that it will always be calculated on a background thread.
+The callback is a coroutine, which means that it will always be calculated on a background thread.
 Intrinsically, moving to a background thread is costly.
 The best approach would be to check the cache synchronously and, only if its not there, move to the background.
 Triggers and Functions provides for starting synchronously and then moving asynchronously using `executeAsync` function as required.
 The new code:

 ```js
 #!js api_version=1.0 name=lib